HonraoYash/Live-AQI/datastore-setup.md

 I have chosen Redis as the database.

 Because on exploring, I found out that Redis is more suitable for time-series like data.
-And I wanted to cover the bonus point of showing trends over time.
+And I wanted to cover the bonus point of showing trends over real-time.

-## 🏗️ Setup Script
+## Setup Script

 The Redis key creation and ingestion logic is handled directly in [`data_ingest.py`](./data_ingest.py).
 For each location, a key is created with: